pnnl/psl/README.md

-# SLiP: Systems Library in Python
+# PSL: Python Systems Library

 ### TODO
     [ ] generate meaningful reference and input signals for each emulator